ojayedwards01/multi_mental_classifier/README.md

 ## How to Reproduce the Results

-1. Open the `mbd-research-mayv7.ipynb` notebook in a Jupyter environment.
+1. Open the `mental_health_classifier.ipynb` notebook in a Jupyter environment.
 2. Run the cells sequentially from top to bottom.
 The notebook will handle NLTK downloads, data augmentation, model training, and will generate the figures presented in the paper.